 Spending quality time together, remembering the reasons we chose to live and start a family together, rediscovering our love and friendship, and – perhaps most importantly – our shared sense of humour, has re-cemented our family.

 Instead of defaulting to stress and irritation when the girls act up, we’re better able to diffuse the tension with fun and laughter.
 It doesn’t always work, but it’s true that mum sets the tone of the home; feeling happy in my marriage unquestionably improves my mood and resilience in the face of small people who, on a bad day, are hellbent on breaking me.

 Sometimes, only good food and giggles with your girlfriends will suffice.
 I find wine or fizz can help too.

-It’s taken a good 18 months to get to a point where I feel I can go out for an evening, but now Elfin will actually sleep when she goes to bed, I’m taking full advantage!
+It’s taken a good two years to get to a point where I feel I can go out for an evening, but now Elfin will actually sleep when she goes to bed (for a few hours at least…), I plan to start taking full advantage!

 Reaffirming friendships (and making new ones) is also a way of rediscovering myself after a long period of being Mummy, and little else.

 However you choose to pamper yourself this Mother’s Day, be good to yourself – you’re worth it!